benpollarduk/ktvn/README.md

 // a ktvn visual novel requires a configuration, DynamicGameConfiguration provides a default that can be tailored to the UI being used val configuration = DynamicGameConfiguration()

-// the configuration requires an engine to process input and output. the engine itself will vary depending on the UI framework being targeted. configuration.engine = AnsiConsoleGameEngine()
+// the configuration requires an engine to process input and output. the engine itself will vary depending on the UI framework being targeted configuration.engine = AnsiConsoleGameEngine()

 // the narrator provides a class that can narrate the story